cartesi/docs/cartesi-rollups_versioned_docs/version-0.8/overview.md

 tags: [learn, rollups, dapps, low-level developer]
 ---

-The combination of [an Optimistic Rollups framework](https://github.com/cartesi/rollups) and [the Cartesi Machine Emulator](https://github.com/cartesi/machine-emulator) enables the development of smart contracts and DApps using any package or library that is available for Linux.
+The combination of [an Optimistic Rollups framework](https://github.com/cartesi/rollups) and [the Cartesi Machine Emulator](https://github.com/cartesi/machine-emulator) enables the development of smart contracts and dApps using any package or library that is available for Linux.
 This allows developers to break free from the scalability limitations of the Ethereum Virtual Machine (EVM), and brings the rise of a new blockchain era to handle real-life and complex use-cases.

 A DApp running on Cartesi Rollups consists of the following main components:

-* [**Cartesi Rollups**](./components.md), a set of on-chain and off-chain components that implement an Optimistic Rollups solution and provide the general framework for building DApps.
+* [**Cartesi Rollups**](./components.md), a set of on-chain and off-chain components that implement an Optimistic Rollups solution and provide the general framework for building dApps.
-* [**Cartesi Machine**](/machine/intro), a virtual machine (VM) that runs an entire Linux OS, in which each DApp's [back-end](./dapp-architecture.md#back-end) is executed.
+* [**Cartesi Machine**](/machine/intro), a virtual machine (VM) that runs an entire Linux OS, in which each dApp's [back-end](./dapp-architecture.md#back-end) is executed.
-* [**DApp Back-end**](./dapp-architecture.md#back-end), the application's state and verifiable logic, which corresponds to the DApp's smart contract.
+* [**dApp Back-end**](./dapp-architecture.md#back-end), the application's state and verifiable logic, which corresponds to the dApp's smart contract.
 The back-end runs inside the Cartesi Machine as a regular Linux application.
-* [**DApp Front-end**](./dapp-architecture.md#front-end), the application's user-facing interface, such as a web app.
+* [**dApp Front-end**](./dapp-architecture.md#front-end), the application's user-facing interface, such as a web app.

 The diagram below shows the overall architecture:
 ![img](./core-components.png)

 :::note
-You can [**run a simple DApp**](./build-dapps/run-dapp.md) that we already built using Python
+You can [**run a simple dApp**](./build-dapps/run-dapp.md) that we already built using Python
 :::

 ## What is a blockchain rollup?